stewardwilf/zoomproj/README.md

 # zoomproj

 To start
-1 Install packages
+1 cd my-app
+2 npm install
-2 npm start
+3 npm start

 In progress
 A few CSS issues to address